0x4455414C/DayZ_Billboard/README.md

 I own none of the files nor content distributed in this mod (if you can call it that), they're simply modified versions of the [Arma2 Public Samples](https://www.bohemia.net/community/licenses/licensed-data-packages).
-Created by Bohemia, made available under the [DPL License](https://www.bohemia.net/community/licenses/dayz-public-license-dpl)
+Created by Bohemia Interactive, made available under the [ADPL-SA License](https://www.bohemia.net/community/licenses/arma-and-dayz-public-license-share-alike-adpl-sa)